arkency/posts/posts/2021-01-12-gradual-automation-in-ruby.md

 # Gradual automation in Ruby

 It's the simplest piece of Ruby code you'll read today.
-I originally stubled upon it [here](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/), where it's referred as _do-nothing scripting_.
+I originally stumbled upon it [here](https://blog.danslimmon.com/2019/07/15/do-nothing-scripting-the-key-to-gradual-automation/), where it's referred as _do-nothing scripting_.
 I have yet another name for it, though: **Puts-First Automation** or _Puts-Driven Automation_.

 ## Problem